-Flowers: generally made up of four parts: sepals, petals, stamens, pistil or pistils Sepals - collectively called the calyx, are the outermost parts and are commonly leaf-like and green but, may be coloured.
+Flowers: generally made up of four parts: sepals, petals, stamens, pistil or pistils

+Sepals - collectively called the calyx, are the outermost parts and are commonly leaf-like and green but, may be coloured.
 They enclose the flower in a bud and may not persist for the life of the flower.

-Petals - collectively called corolla, and are usually found in the flower between the sepals and the anther - the sac-like part which contains pollen filament - or stalk, which connects the anther to the floral axis some other part.
-Pistils - collectively called the gynoecium, are the female reproductive parts of the flower and occupy a central position.
+Petals - collectively called corolla, and are usually found in the flower between the sepals and the stamens.
+Petals are delicate in texture and are often coloured.